aabbtree77/esp32-vpn/README.md

 - [wireguard-p2p](https://github.com/manuels/wireguard-p2p/issues/5): A layer on top of Wireguard with Rust and C++ compilation issues.

 - Nebula, NetBird, Netmaker, Tailscale, headscale, innernet, ZeroTier, tinc, Hamachi...
 A long list of "[overlay](https://github.com/search?l=Go&o=desc&q=wireguard&s=stars&type=Repositories) [mesh](https://github.com/cedrickchee/awesome-wireguard) [network](https://wiki.nikiv.dev/networking/vpn/wireguard)" software built on top of Wireguard, mostly.
-Quite a few services with shaky free plans to punch through NAT, server-oriented "Web2" stuff.
+Quite a few services with free plans, but how long will they stay that way?

 - ngrok, frp, localtunnel.me, gotunnelme, boringproxy, rathole.
 So called "reverse proxy tools" to expose a machine behind a NAT when you already have a VPS with a static IP.
 Some are [TCP only](https://github.com/fatedier/frp/issues/3009), some may result in a [much faster VPN](https://github.com/fatedier/frp/issues/2911). ngrok's free plan is fairly limited to testing as the public urls disappear/change when one restarts the self-hosting machine.

 - The show must go [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling)...

+- At some point one becomes so desperate that [sharing a file](https://github.com/aabbtree77/sendrecv) via github.com becomes viable.
+At least one can send and receive messages as long as github.com is available.
+This is a very slow and limited way to communicate globally, but it does the job, for testing purposes.

 - Could [Tor (The Onion Router)](https://www.techjail.net/raspberry-iotlinux-devices.html) be the answer to the way out of this mess?!
 Generate a hidden onion service link with "echalot" and then access your computer with "torify ssh"?